jrivas112/First-ResQ/README.md

 If you encounter issues:

 1. Check the [Troubleshooting](#troubleshooting) section
-2. Review Docker logs: `docker-compose logs service_name`
+2. Review Docker logs: `docker compose logs service_name`
 3. Create an issue with detailed error information
 4. Include your system specifications and Docker version